Budget, Rent, and Credit

 Need a cosigner?

 You can have a parent or guardian cosign on your lease.
 That means that if you are unable to make your monthly payments, your cosigner would be financially responsible.
+If you and anyone else your co-signer signs for makes rent on time, this person will have no financial responsibility during the lease term.

 Refusal to Rent